-- We conducted our annual risk assessment with input from relevant internal teams to help identify where greater ethical risk exists to help target our activity.
-We considered where workers are more likely to be at risk of ethical issues, including modern slavery, based on the type of product or service being provided, their geographic location and any known previous issues.
-For our suppliers, we also considered their relationship with us in terms of scale and type.
-These factors affect our ability to influence and impact change. - From this risk assessment, we identified that our risk continues to be greatest in our supply chain categories of official merchandise, branded product for promotional use and licensed product.
-Our due diligence measures therefore continued to focus on these areas.
+- We continue to identify where greater ethical risk exists to help target our activity.
+Examples include where workers are more likely to be at risk of ethical issues, including modern slavery, based on the type of product or service being provided, their geographic location and any known previous issues or the scale and type of our relationship with suppliers.
+These factors affect our ability to influence and impact change. - We continue to determine that our risk is greatest in our supply chain categories of official merchandise, branded product for promotional use and licensed product.
+Our due diligence measures therefore continue to focus on these areas.

-Our due diligence processes were embedded and strengthened during the year to help identify and monitor issues
+Our due diligence processes were embedded across the organisation and strengthened for key licensing partners and new suppliers